1stl0ve/nolibcshell/README.md

 1. An x86_64 binary using the `make shell` command.
 2. An x86 binary using the `make shell32` command.
-3. An x86_64 binary made with a unity build using the `make unity` command.
+3. An x86_64 binary made with a unity build (why not?) using the `make unity` command.

 ## Design